 Clerks of court are prohibited from answering legal questions.
 There is no one to ask, unless you are indigent and qualify for government funded legal services; or you have the money to pay an attorney.
-Once again, middle Americans, the 80% in that middle tier, are left out in the cold.
+Once again, middle Americans, the 80% in that middle tier, are lost in the great [in]justice gap.

 In the tax preparation industry, paid tax preparers do not need any special license or certificate to legally offer tax advice.
 Typically tax preparers pass a course, and then learn on the job.

 In the legal industry only attorneys may offer legal advice.
 I propose that legal document preparers be allowed to give limited legal advice.
-As long as the consumer knows the nonlawyer, whoever it is, is not an attorney.
+As long as the consumer knows the document preparer, whoever it is, is not an attorney.
 Why not?
 What's the harm?

-It is conceivable that consumers could be given bad advice by a nonlawyer.
+It is conceivable that consumers could be given bad advice by someone other than a lawyer.
 It is also conceivable that consumers could be given bad advice by a lawyer.
 The latter could cause just as much if not more harm than the former.

 I say, let the marketplace find the sweet spot.
 Let the marketplace decide.
 Let the customers/clients vote with their feet and dollars.
 If my auto mechanic happens to be knowledgeable about the law, why shouldn't I rely on him for legal advice?
-I'm an adult, shouldn't it be my choice – who I listen to, and to whom I don't?
+I'm an adult, shouldn't it be my choice – who I listen to?

 Could the consumers and citizens of America use some help solving the problems we face.
 Absolutely.
 Yes, please.
 We need sharp legal minds to unravel our country's problems.

 Corruption is rampant.
 White collar crime is at an all time high.
-The wealth of Middle America is being systematically stolen by a corrupt banking system; lax regulators; indecipherable laws; and an elitist legal system.
-How can it be in this great country, that so-called “Robo-signing” could even exist?
+The wealth of Middle America is being systematically stolen by a corrupt system; lax regulators; indecipherable laws; and an elitist legal system.

-How could fraudulent foreclosures even happen?
+How did fraudulent foreclosures ever happen?
 Are you braced for the next wave?
-The wave of fraudulent law suits claiming deficiency judgments against people who have already lost their homes.

 If you're not part of the solution – you're part of the problem.